oisteing/WeBabble/README.md

-These are files associated with the WeBabble talk simulator.
+These are files associated with the WeBabble talk simulator article.